What are the limits on Commercial Bank Lending?: Failures in Systemic Regulation

-Step 2: As Bank A now has no loans against its deposits, and is within its equity capital ratios, it can issue a new \$900 loan made against its deposits.
-The funds paid as a result of this loan are deposited at Bank B. Total money ("Cash") remains constant as it is transferred between banks, but the quantity of loans held by the banks increases, and causes an increase in deposits.
+\paragraph{Step 3} As Bank A now has no loans against its deposits, and is within its regulatory capital ratios, it can make a new \$1000 loan.
+The funds from this loan are deposited at Bank B. The sum of the deposits rises as a result as does the quantity of loans.
+Note that the transfer of the loan money from Bank A to Bank B again goes through the reserve holdings in the clearing system and restores the original balance at Bank B.